Owen771/Meta_Threads_Clone/README.md

 #### Thread detail page

 - Original post
-- other user can comment on original post
+- other user can put comment on original post
-- other user can comment on other comment
+- other user can put comment on other comment

 ![Alt text](doc_img/Thread_detail_page.png)

+### Profile

+- User can view its profile as well as others
+    - User profile
+    - Tabs